-During the discussion, Commissioner Hudson again voicthat is presently surrounded ed strong misgivings about
+During the discussion, Commissioner Hudson again voiced strong misgivings about reducing the land require-

 "If we reduce the requirements," he commented, "we would be destroying a lot of what Plymouth has gained over the years.
-Not just a
+Not just a little, a lot."